 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

 In fall, Woodland Dunes has Owlfest, a widely-known event celebrating the migration of Northern Saw-whet Owls which attracts visitors from across the state.
-This year's celebration included representatives from Wildlife of Wisconsin.
-Channel 5 was visited Woodland Dunes to help promote the event.
+The 2017 celebration included representatives from Wildlife of Wisconsin, and Channel 5 visited Woodland Dunes to help promote the event.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

-Woodland Dunes annually provides environmental education programs to thousands of school children and people of all ages and many of those programs include bird-related components.
-Woodland Dunes was founded to protect bird habitat, and avian education is a primary focus of many educational activities.
+Woodland Dunes was founded to protect bird habitat, and avian education is a primary focus of many educational activities for people of all ages.
 Examples of the conservation activities held include programs held at Woodland Dunes where bird feeders were made and when several classes of elementary school children and their teachers helped plant trees and shrubs at the Manitowoc CDF, which were beneficial for use as bird habitats.

 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.

 The Manitowoc area has been featured in a number of media publications, including features in the Milwaukee Journal-Sentinel, Wisconsin Natural Resources magazine, local television news features, Wisconsin Public Television, Discover Wisconsin, and the Visitor Guide for the Manitowoc Area Visitor and Convention Bureau - all highlighting the diversity of birds found in the area.